phahs/course-projects/Camera-Control/README.txt

 in line with the global x vector will result in greater distortion.
 After the distortion begins it is difficult to tell if further calls to rotateCameraUp() will display the proper rotation.

+EDIT: fixed all distortions to the teapot and program is now working as desired.

 Using OpenGL a camera is set to view a teapot floating in space.
 When either the up, down, left, or right arrow buttons are pushed, the camera moves 5 degrees in that direction to the effect of being able to view the teapot at any angle from any axis.